How Soon Can You Buy a House After Bankruptcy?

 Rebuild Your Credit

-Reviewing your report allows you to catch any inaccuracies, such as debts that were discharged in bankruptcy but still appear as unpaid.
-If you find errors, you can dispute them directly with the credit bureau to have them corrected.
+Start by reviewing your credit report.
+You can get a free copy once a year from each of the three major credit bureaus—Experian, Equifax, and TransUnion—at AnnualCreditReport.com.
+Look for accounts that were discharged in bankruptcy but still show as unpaid.
+If you find errors, dispute them directly with the credit bureau to have them corrected.

-• Opening a secured credit card or credit builder loan to establish positive payment history.
+• Opening a secured credit card or credit builder loan – These tools can help you build a positive payment history, which is one of the biggest factors in your credit score.

-• Paying all bills on time, including rent, utilities, and any existing loans.
+• Paying all your bills on time – This includes rent, utilities, phone bills, and any current loans.

 Ready to Clean Up Your Credit Report?